Paris Banner

 Extra Features Overall: **

-Extras are ported over from the Lobster Films French Blu-ray, and include featurettes on the making of the film and Tafial’s score.
-A booklet also includes notes on the film and L’Herbier’s career.
+Extras include featurettes on the Film’s making and Tafial’s score, alongside a booklet with notes on the Film and L’Herbier’s career.

 The Film (out of ****): ***1/2